EnCase: EnCase Product Line

 EnCase technology is available within a number of products, currently including: EnCase Forensic, EnCase Endpoint Investigator, EnCase eDiscovery (which includes EnCase Legal Hold), EnCase Endpoint Security and EnCase Portable.
 Guidance Software also runs training courses from Foundations in Computer Forensics, to several expert series courses to include an EnScripting course to automate various functions within EnCase.
 Further, certification is offered to train toward and prove knowledge within various fields to include EnCE (EnCase Certified Examiner), EnCEP (EnCase Certified eDiscovery Practitioner), CFSR (Certified Forensic Security Responder).
 The EnCase training team have trained over 100000 individuals to date.

 Features

 EnCase contains tools for several areas of the digital forensic process; acquisition, analysis and reporting.
 The software also includes a scripting facility called EnScript with various API's for interacting with evidence.

 Expert Witness File Format

 EnCase contains functionality to create forensic images of suspect media.
-Images are stored in proprietary Expert Witness File format; the compressible file format is prefixed with case data information and consists of a bit-by-bit (i.e. exact) copy of the media inter-spaced with CRC hashes for every 64K of data.
+Images are stored in proprietary Expert Witness File format; the compressible file format is prefixed with case data information and consists of a bit-by-bit (i.e. exact) copy of the media inter-spaced with CRC hashes for every 64 sectors of data (by default).
 The file format also appends an MD5 hash of the entire drive as a footer.
+The E01 file format was reversed engineered and specifications can be found here.